ccmorris/bwpt.beer/_posts/2017-01-13-happy-new-year.md

 $30/ person for 2.5-3 hours of axe throwing.
 RSVP with Heather or Natasha by no later than close of business Tuesday January 17th

+EDIT: Axe throwing went really well!
+It was a lot of fun with excellent instruction.
+Can't wait to do it again!

 ### Snowshoeing at the Pinery
 Tentative date: February 11, 2017